Beltanelliformis

-Beltanelliformis is a genus of discoid fossil from the Ediacaran period containing the two species B. brunsae and B. minutae, sometimes ascribed to the Ediacaran Biota.
+Beltanelliformis is a cyanobacterial/putative algae genus of discoid fossil that lived during the Ediacaran period around 635 to 538.8 million years ago.
+It contains two species, B. brunsae and B. minutae.
+It is sometimes ascribed to the Ediacaran Biota.
+Depending on its preservation, it is sometimes referred to as Nemiana or Beltanelloides.

 The chemical signature obtained from organically preserved specimens points to a cyanobacterial affinity (cf. Nostoc).
-Depending on its preservation, it is sometimes referred to as Nemiana or Beltanelloides.
+They are often found in high abundance in monospecific clusters.